 Death Valley National Park has been on my list of magical places to visit for a long time.
 The time had finally come to book a hotel.
 Bags are packed and we are eager for another wondrous adventure.
 I wasn’t sure what to expect.
 I’ve heard it’s a must see destination.
 There must be a good reason why millions of acres were saved as a national monument since 1933.

 Death Valley only receives 2” of annual rainfall.
 From the last storm Death Valley received half of their annual precipitation and some of the roads washed out.
-We had to bypass the entrance from Lone Pine due to a wash out and enter from Bishop which added many miles and a lot of elevation.
-We made it up the mountain and were greeted by a wild herd of burros standing at about 6,500 ft elevation with sprinkles of snow around.
+We had to bypass the entrance from Ridgecrest due to a wash out and enter from Olancha which added many miles and a lot of elevation.
+We made it up the mountain and were greeted by a herd of wild burros standing at about 6,500 ft elevation with sprinkles of snow around.
 This was a pleasant surprise.

 Our first stop was Mesquite Dunes.
 These dunes are one of the most visited dunes in the park.
 They are right off the road near Stovepipe Wells and require little walking to get to them.
 The sand dunes are constantly changing shape with the prevailing winds moving the sand around.
 Mesquite Dunes cover a vast area of shadowed ripples, and graceful linear, crescent, and star-shapes.
 Some people like to walk on the dunes, and others spend time photographing the stark elegant curves.

 We spent a nice sunset at Mesquite Dunes and it was time to find a place to watch the stars.
 We ended up driving to an empty parking lot.
 We laid a blanket down enjoying the cool desert air and the dark sky.
 It didn’t take long for the stars to show in their glory with numerous shooting stars.
 It had been a long day and it was time to get some sleep.
 Driving on the road in the dark was an experience with many coyotes out prowling around.